Self-hosting

 What you need

 - A Supabase project.
-The free tier on supabase.com is enough to start; power users can also self-host the full Supabase Docker stack on their own Postgres.
+The free tier on supabase.com is enough to start.
 Plain Postgres is not supported — the server uses

 openssl rand -base64 32.
 Back this up.
 Losing it makes every stored provider key unrecoverable. - Docker, or anywhere that can run a Node 22 container (Fly.io, Railway, ECS, Cloud Run, plain VPS).

 - A reverse proxy with HTTPS in front (Caddy, nginx, Cloudflare Tunnel).
-The container speaks HTTP on port 3001.
+The containers speak HTTP on ports 3000 (web) and 3001 (server).

 Walkthrough